Neural Contextual Bandits without Regret: Details of and

 This proof will closely follow the proof of Theorem \ref{thm:nucbregret}, with small adjustments to the condition on $m$.
 We begin by giving intuition on why this is the case.
 In this section, $m$ refers to the number of channels of the convolutional network.
 Recall that,

-For simplicity in notation, from now on we will refer to $f_{\mathrm{NN}}(\vx; \vtheta)$ just as $f(\vx; \vtheta)$ and use a ``bar'' notation to refer to the convolutional counterpart of a variable, to emphasize that the 2-layer convolutional network is the average of the 2-layer fully-connected taken over all circular shifts of the input.
-In section \ref{app:cntk_vs_ntk} we presented that
+For simplicity in notation, from now on we will refer to $f_{\mathrm{NN}}(\vx; \vtheta)$ just as $f(\vx; \vtheta)$ and use a ``bar'' notation to refer to the convolutional counterpart of a variable, to emphasize that the 2-layer convolutional network is the average of the 2-layer fully-connected networks taken over all circular shifts of the input.